First 10 days of a Lottery Win

 Keep in mind none of us make our best decisions when we are tired.

 Once word gets out, you will find people, including professionals, asking what you are going to do with your money.
 It is okay to say you don’t know yet, you are working on it.
 Once you get your Brain Trust you can develop some specific language to let people know you have a trusted team helping you.
-In the beginning everyone should respect your need for time to settle into such a big life changing event.
+In the beginning, everyone should respect your need for time to settle into such a big life-changing event.

 This may or may not be the biggest thing to happen in your life.
-Either way it is a before-and-after kind of event that you can use for your wellbeing and that of those you care about.
+Either way, it is a before-and-after kind of event that you can use for your well-being and that of those you care about.
 Lean in, take your time, and make this transition count.

 My wish for you is joy and kindness,